Quick answer

 - Handover on exit

 A startup needs a way to break deadlocks before they turn personal.
-The agreement should set out reserved matters, voting rights, and a dispute path that makes practical sense.
+The agreement should set out reserved matters, voting rights, founder approval rights, and a dispute path that makes practical sense.
+Deadlock provisions matter most where founders own the company equally or where one founder controls the product and another controls sales, finance, or clients.

 - Reserved matters